 Now, it is more focused on the fishing industries with the fishing boats and trawlers landing their catch there.

-Like Brooklyn, this area is becoming an artist hub with creative studios popping up.
+Like Brooklyn, this area is becoming an artistic hub with creative studios popping up.
 Take a self-guided mural tour or pop into the many artists’ studios and antique shops.
 There is also an amazing food scene there, so make sure to grab a bite while you’re there.

 Take a Key West Day Trip

 5. Visit Bahia Honda State Park

 One of the most beautiful places in the Florida Keys is Bahia Honda State Park, a remarkable Florida state park and my favorite place in the Florida Keys.

 The pristine waters are also a great place to enjoy snorkeling, with plenty of marine life calling the shores around the island home.